gradetools-test-course/final-project-team-gamma/feedback.md

 ## README

-You should indicate where you found the data.
+You should provide the source of your data so that people could find the data you used.

+## Proposal

+The template for the file was unchanged.
+Did you miss this part or forget to push?

 ## Presentation

-An informative title is e.g. ‘Body mass and flippers among palmer penguins’
+Next time use an informative title, such as “all about palmer penguins’ body mass and flipper length”

 The presentation title should inform the reader of the general contents of the project.

-## Proposal

-Note: you received partial credits for a late submission